 Modeling is essential to both understanding underlying physical phenomena in the geologic storage of CO2 and for optimization in the design, operation, and risk assessment of large storage projects.
 Within this research theme topics will include the observation of important physical parameters of the CO2- water system from experiments to be used in simulations, integrating geochemical processes into efficient reservoir simulators, computational optimization of the design and operation of projects, and the development of models to quantify reservoir performance and project risk.

-Faculty: Hamdi Tchelepi, Lou Durlofsky, Sally Benson, Tony Kovscek
+Faculty: Hamdi Tchelepi, Lou Durlofsky, Adam Brandt, Sally Benson, Tony Kovscek

 Geochemical processes are among the least understood processes in the geologic storage of CO2.
 However, geochemical reactions will impact storage projects as a result of chemical reactions that potentially alter the storage integrity of the cap rock, damage the reservoir and decrease injectivity, and mineralize CO2.
 In addition, the mineralization of CO2 to carbonate rocks provides the highest level of storage security possible, and optimizing these reactions could provide an important tool for CO2 storage.
 Faculty: Dennis Bird, Kate Maher, Gordon Brown, Lou Durlofsky, Hamdi Tchelepi, Gary Mavko